wbchristerson/perfect-matchings/README.md

 ## Downloading The Project

+* You will need to have Python installed, as well as the pygame and livewires libraries.
+The version of livewires used for this project was taken from this [download](http://www.delmarlearning.com/companions/content/1435455002/downloads/index.asp?isbn=1435455002) (which also contains downloads for Python and pygame), under "Book related software".
 * To download, you can clone the repository using this terminal command:
 ```
 git clone https://github.com/wbchristerson/perfect-matchings.git